runpod/docs/docs/runpodctl/install-runpodctl.md

 This installs RunPod CLI globally on your system, so you can run `runpodctl` commands from any directory.

-## Configure your API key
+## Step 2: Create an API key

-Before you can use `runpodctl`, you must configure an [API key](/get-started/api-key).
+Before you can use `runpodctl`, you must configure it with an [API key](/get-started/api-key).
+Follow these steps to create a new API key:

-### Create an API key

-Follow these steps to create a new API key: following steps:

 1. In the web interface, go to your [**Settings**](https://www.runpod.io/console/user/settings).
 2. Expand **API Keys** and click the **+ API Key** button.